 - During 2016-2017, one increment of 4.7.x corresponded to roughly one month of work.
 (Notice a shift toward smaller units-of-work.)

 - Beginning in 2018, one increment of 5.x.0 corresponds to roughly one month of work.
 (Notice a change in digits.)

 This realigns the digits -- and opens the third digit for smaller revisions, which means:

-5.x.0, then we can more easily issue a patch-release
+- If a critical regression gets into the 5.x.0, then we can more easily issue a patch-release 5.x.1.

 Of course, in a perfect world, none of that would be necessary -- but in the real world, shipping a quality product requires multiple layers of defense.
 Diligent developers, conscientious reviewers, extensive automation, timely testing on staging systems, clear design -- all of these help to improve the quality of a complex product, and all of them will miss something sometimes.
 A good plan includes a contingency.
 What do we do about the problems that get through despite everything else?
 That's what the third digit is for.